Sound of the Underground (album): Singles

 "Sound of the Underground", Girls Aloud's debut single, was released on 16 December 2002.
-Competing against the Popstars: The Rivals boyband, One True Voice, they used a combative "Buy girls, bye boys" slogan to persuade the public to buy their single.
+The song was one of sixty songs that Brian Higgins and Miranda Cooper had written with the aim of launching their own girl group.
+The song was originally recorded in 2001 by London girl group Orchid, who disbanded before gaining a firm record deal.
+Competing against the Popstars: The Rivals boyband, One True Voice, Girld Aloud used a combative "Buy girls, bye boys" slogan to persuade the public to buy their recording of the song.
 "Sound of the Underground" received a positive response from most music critics.
 The music video was shot in a London warehouse just days after Girls Aloud's formation in the last week of competition of Popstars: The Rivals.
 "Sound of the Underground" debuted at number one on the UK Singles Chart and spent four consecutive weeks at number one, earning a platinum certification in March 2003.

 "No Good Advice" was released five months later in May 2003.
+Girls Aloud deliberately waited five months after the release of "Sound of the Underground" in order to ensure they would have a strong second single.
+Higgins said that the band initially did not like the song – "we played them some of it, and they said: 'That's not our sound.'
+I objected to the use of that phrase 'our sound'.
+I told them they had five minutes to talk about whether or not they wanted to continue with me.
+They went away and spoke about it and since then it's been fine.
+They come in expecting to work, and there's a trust there which, I think, dates back to that day."
 In 2003, the song won the Popjustice £20 Music Prize, awarded to the best British pop single of the past year.
 The video for "No Good Advice" features the members of Girls Aloud clad in metallic, silver, futuristic outfits which can also be seen on the cover of this album.
 The song debuted at number two.

 The third single was intended to be "Some Kind of Miracle", but was changed to fan favourite "Life Got Cold".
 The music video depicts the band members in stunted movement, wandering around an abandoned city setting.
 The song failed to achieve the success of Girls Aloud's first two singles, peaking at number three.
 "Some Kind of Miracle" was replaced again, this time with their cover of "Jump", recorded for the Love Actually soundtrack.
 The music video for "Jump" was made to appear like it was intertwined with Love Actually.
 The song debuted at number two on the UK Singles Chart.
 "You Freak Me Out" was due for release, with Girls Aloud even performing it on television; however, Girls Aloud proceeded to record their second studio album What Will the Neighbours Say?.